 The U.S. Environmental Protection Agency has announced that a massive cleanup of contaminated sediment in Wisconsin’s Sheboygan River is complete.
 The cleanup, which cost more than $80 million and was partially funded by the Great Lakes Restoration Initiative, resulted in the removal of more than 425,000 cubic yards of contaminated sediment.
 Read more here.

-- Weekly News Roundup: Zebra Mussels, Asian Carp, and More
+- Weekly News Roundup: Asian Carp, the EPA, and More

 - Senate Hears Testimony on Rule Vital to the Health of the Great Lakes

 - 13th Annual Great Lakes Restoration Conference Request for Proposals Now Open

 - Coalition Urges Congress to Support Great Lakes Investments